CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/cpo_tariffs.md

 **Considering that, we strongly suggest to fill the “tariff_id” information when the CPO uploads its Locations to GIREVE IOP platform.**

-## 3.11 Tariffs module specification
+## 3.11 Tariffs module specifications

 IOP follows the OCPI standard for Tariffs upload by a CPO.
 [See OCPI specifications](https://github.com/ocpi/ocpi/blob/release-2.1.1-bugfixes/mod_tariffs.md).